 “Well then, I’m a wealthy poet who can provide for my talented family,” Ranesh beamed.

-The original version of this story was shortlisted for the 2010 Royal Society of New Zealand Manhire Prize for Creative Science Writing published on the Royal Society of New Zealand website.
-You can read it there if you want to see why it didn’t win, and make your own opinion on the improvements.
+The original version of this story was shortlisted for the 2010 Royal Society of New Zealand Manhire Prize for Creative Science Writing published on the Royal Society of New Zealand website (since lost).

 The theme of the competition was based on this quote:

 “The mind is its own place, and in itself